 6 Types of Carpet Materials

-Blends are made up from both nylon and olefin materials.
+Blends are made up of both nylon and olefin materials.
 The two fiber types lend to uneven stain resistance rendering stains become noticeable.

 Indeed nylon is homeowners most popular choice.
 This isn’t surprising because nylon is disputable the best in two of the most important performance categories.
 Such as stain resistance and durability.
 If comfort is important, soft nylon is also an option.

 Another popular carpet material but for different reasons than nylon.
-Olefin may be the cheapest carpet material.
+The olefin may be the cheapest carpet material.
 And when you are getting quotes for carpet, cheap sounds good.
 Another benefit is olefin has impressive spill resistance.

 Where olefin lacks is durability.
 It attracts oils making it look dirty, and it gets matted down prematurely.
 This can spell disaster for high-traffic areas.